 Grapevine (Vitis vinifera) is an economically important crop in the EPPO region.
 In the Republic of Korea and Russia, A. kakogawana is considered as a pest of grapevine and has been spreading since the years 2000s.
 It is desirable to avoid its spread within the EPPO region.
-The fact that this pest was found in an EU country poses a new risk as import of Vitis plants for planting is prohibited from third countries into the EU.
+The fact that this pest was found in some EU countries poses a new risk as import of Vitis plants for planting is prohibited from third countries into the EU.

 Ahn KS, Kim HY, Lee KY, Hwang JT & Kim GH (2005) Ecological characteristics of Arboridia kakogawana and Arboridia maculifrons (Auchenorrhyncha: Cicadellidae) in vineyards.
 Korean Journal of Applied Entomology 44, 251–255.

 Lee SJ, Lee CM, Song JS, Lim TH, Han SS, Lee SM, Kim HH, Cho MR, Lee DW (2014) Seasonal occurrence of Arboridia spp. in grapevine export complexes in Korea.
 Journal of Agriculture & Life Science 48, 79–88. (in Korean with English summary).

 Biosecurity Australia (2011) Final non-regulated risk analysis report for table grapes from the Republic of Korea. https://www.agriculture.gov.au/biosecurity/risk-analysis/plant/grapes-korea

 Cao WQ, Lin SY, Wang YQ, Fan WL & Hu HY (2017) A survey of population dynamics of leafhopper, Arboridia kakogawana (Matsumura) and parasitoids of vineyard in Turpan.
 Journal of Environmental Entomology (2), 019.